 Media Studies

 The practical component of the course consists of a main product and a linked supporting product that must be created individually.
-In previous years students have had to make parts of an original magazine, advertising for a film or a music video, with an accompanying website and a short video.
-There is always a target audience for these briefs which brings the coursework in line with client briefs offered on the BTEC and offers real life experience for students wanting to pursue advertising or business-based media routes after college.
+In previous years students have had to make parts of an original magazine, advertising for a film or a music video, with an accompanying website or podcast.
+There is always a target audience for these briefs which brings the coursework in line with the industry and offers real life experience for students wanting to pursue media routes after college.

 Due to the excellent technician support and facilities here, our students create some of the strongest practical work in the North West.